A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Pattern-Stratified Prediction-Powered Inference

-\paragraph{Connections to the blockwise covariates missing setting.} In addition, the PS-PPI procedure also subsumes the blockwise covariates missing scenario considered in~\citet{kluger2025prediction}.
-In the framework of PS-PPI, the missing blockwise covariates setting is similar to the missing outcome settings, where we only have two missingness patterns: 1) fully observed; 2) $s$ different variables in $\vY_i$ are missing simultaneously.
-Furthermore, the missing mechanism is assumed to be MAR while the propensity score model is assumed to be known.
-In this setting, we show the asymptotic equivalence between $\widehat{\vtheta}_{\text{PTD}}$ proposed in~\citet{kluger2025prediction} and $\widehat{\vtheta}_{\text{PS-PPI}}$ in Proposition~\ref{proposition:equivalence_kluger}: \begin{proposition} $\widehat{\vtheta}_{\text{PTD}}$ and $\widehat{\vtheta}_{\text{PS-PPI}}$ are asymptotically equivalent. \end{proposition} \paragraph{Connections to semiparametric inference literature.} In the context of semiparametric inference theory, $\widehat{\vtheta}_{\text{PS-PPI}}$ belongs to the class of AIPW estimators, which can be shown by its influence functions derived from the proof of Theorem~\ref{thrm:general_missing_patterns} (detailed in Section~\ref{sec:aipw}).
-In the context of semiparametric theory, one may be interested in searching for the most efficient estimators within the AIPW class estimators under specific settings~\citep{robins1994estimation, robins1995analysis, chaudhuri2016gmm}.
-However, under general missingness patterns and with an assumption of MAR, the optimal AIPW Z-estimators, despite being the most efficient estimator in integrating the predicted surrogates, suffer from difficulties in implementation as it generally does not have closed-form and would require iterative computation to solve.
-We refer readers to~\citet{robins1994estimation, tsiatis2006semiparametric, chaudhuri2016gmm} for a more in-depth discussion.
-However, $\widehat{\vtheta}_{\text{PS-PPI}}$ does not aim to guarantee optimal influence functions within the AIPW class estimators.
+\paragraph{Connections to missing multiple covariates setting.} In addition, the PS-PPI procedure also subsumes the missing covariates scenario studied in~\citet{kluger2025prediction}, which considered two missingness patterns: 1) complete cases (all $p$ variables in $\vY_i$); 2) $s$ different variables in $\vY_i$ are missing simultaneously.
+Furthermore, the missing mechanism was assumed to be MAR with known probabilities for each missingness pattern.
+In the above missing covariates setting, we can establish the following asymptotic equivalence between $\widehat{\vtheta}_{\text{PTD}}$ proposed in~\citet{kluger2025prediction} and $\widehat{\vtheta}_{\text{PS-PPI}}$: \begin{proposition} $\widehat{\vtheta}_{\text{PTD}}$ and $\widehat{\vtheta}_{\text{PS-PPI}}$ are asymptotically equivalent. \end{proposition} \paragraph{Connections to semiparametric inference literature.} In the context of semiparametric inference theory, $\widehat{\vtheta}_{\text{PS-PPI}}$ belongs to the class of AIPW estimators, which can be shown by its influence functions derived from the proof of Theorem~\ref{thrm:general_missing_patterns} (detailed in Section~\ref{sec:aipw} in the Supplementary Materials).
+In the context of semiparametric theory, one may be interested in searching for the most efficient estimators within the AIPW class of estimators under specific settings~\citep{robins1994estimation, robins1995analysis, chaudhuri2016gmm}.
+However, under general missingness patterns and with an assumption of MAR, the optimal AIPW Z-estimators, despite being the most efficient estimator in integrating the predicted surrogates, suffer from difficulties in implementation as they generally do not have a closed-form and would require iterative computation to solve.
+We refer readers to~\citet{robins1994estimation}, \citet{tsiatis2006semiparametric}, and \citet{chaudhuri2016gmm} for a more in-depth discussion.
+The proposed $\widehat{\vtheta}_{\text{PS-PPI}}$ in this paper does not aim to guarantee optimal influence functions within the AIPW class estimators.
 Rather, the major advantage of $\widehat{\vtheta}_{\text{PS-PPI}}$ is its ability to be easily applied in analysis without significant additional efforts in the implementation.
 With the rapid development of deep learning and machine learning techniques, highly precise ML predictions become increasingly available.
 Enabling analysts to easily combine these ML-based prediction surrogates with their statistical models to perform the analysis without additional significant implementation efforts is necessary.
-As discussed above, our proposed PS-PPI procedure circumvents the implementation challenges by allowing researchers to apply existing statistical software designed for weighted complete-case analysis to obtain the PS-PPI estimator: each component of $\widehat{\vtheta}_{\text{PS-PPI}}$ (i.e., $\widehat{\vtheta}_{\text{WCC}}, \{\widehat{\vgamma}_{1,k}\}, \{\widehat{\vgamma}_{2,k}\}$) can be obtained from weighted complete-case analysis algorithms and the weights can be obtained by resampling techniques (see Algorithm \ref{algo:general_missing_pattern}).
+Our proposed PS-PPI procedure circumvents the implementation challenges by allowing researchers to apply existing statistical software designed for weighted complete-case analysis to obtain the PS-PPI estimator: each component of $\widehat{\vtheta}_{\text{PS-PPI}}$ (i.e., $\widehat{\vtheta}_{\text{WCC}}, \{\widehat{\vgamma}_{1,k}\}, \{\widehat{\vgamma}_{2,k}\}$) can be obtained from weighted complete-case analysis algorithms and the weights can be obtained by resampling techniques (see Algorithm \ref{algo:general_missing_pattern}).